Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations

-To achieve this, with an identified task, defenders utilize a small task-relevant, existing demonstration pool that is absence of contamination.
+In this paper, we delve into the possibility of leveraging few-shot demonstrations to rectify the inference behavior of a poisoned (black-box) LLM.
+In this scenario, defenders do not modify the poisoned model directly, nor do they rely on any prior knowledge of its internal structure.
+Instead, their influence is restricted to curating the content of a carefully selected set of few-shot demonstrations.
+To achieve this, defenders utilize a task-relevant demonstration pool.
 From this clean data source, defenders retrieve demonstrations, which are then combined with user queries and forwarded to the model during test time.
-Learning from contextual demonstrations, models can produce faithful inferences and mitigate the negative impact of triggers, regardless of how concealed are the triggers. ~\Cref{fig:teaser} shows an overview of the defensive demonstration mechanism.
+These retrieved demonstrations are then combined with user queries and presented to the model during test time.
+Learning from these demonstrations, the model is able to produce more accurate inferences and mitigate the influence of hidden triggers, regardless of how subtly the triggers are embedded. ~\Cref{fig:teaser} illustrates this defensive demonstration mechanism.

-With the development of defensive demonstrations, we explore two key research questions.
-First, we investigate \emph{how effective defensive demonstration mechanisms can be in rectifying the model's behavior}.
-Second, we explore \emph{what methods can be employed to retrieve the most effective demonstrations that mitigate poison triggers.} In our study, we implement defensive demonstrations based on two LLM backbones on three distinct datasets.
-Our results highlight the remarkable effectiveness of defensive demonstrations.
-This approach notably diminishes the from $100\%$ to as little as $0.2\%$ as we defend syntactic attack on Trec-coarse \cite{hovy-etal-2001-toward}.
-Furthermore, this defense mechanism exhibits resilience against models contaminated by a diverse array of poisoned triggers, and such resilience highlights the potential for models to be rectified through defensive demonstrations.
-Moreover, our research unveils another facet: the introduction of rationales to the demonstrations.
-This addition enables the model to provide both results and reasons for its predictions, resulting in the highest level of defense performance.
-It suggests that this self-reasoning process empowers models to become more resilient against malicious triggers while retaining a strong grasp of the original meaning of the sentences.
+We explore two key research questions: First, we investigate \emph{how effective defensive demonstration mechanisms can be in rectifying the model's behavior}.
+Second, we explore \emph{what methods can be employed to retrieve the most effective demonstrations that mitigate poison triggers.} We explore and compare various demonstration methods on two LLM backbones on three distinct datasets.
+Our results highlight the universal effectiveness of defensive demonstrations under both task-aware and task-agnostic scenarios, and we found that the introduction of rationales to the demonstrations results in the highest level of defense performance.
+This approach enables the model to provide both results and reasons for its predictions, which notably diminishes the attack success rate (\textbf{ASR}) from $100\%$ to as little as $0.2\%$ as we defend syntactic attack on Trec-coarse \citep{hovy-etal-2001-toward}.
+Moreover, this strategy proves to be robust against a wide range of poisoned triggers.
+These findings underscore the effectiveness of in-context learning in shaping the behavior of LLMs without the need for fine-tuning.
+Additionally, they provide new perspective into the potential for test-time backdoor defense strategies within black-box scenarios.